michaniets/silpac-h2/README.md

 ## childes.py

-Convert CHILDES chat data to csv.
-The output table will have one word per line, to facilitate e.g. studies of vocabulary progression.
+Convert CHILDES chat data to csv where utterances are split into one word per line format.
+The script was built to facilitate studies of vocabulary progression.

-Morphological annotation from '%mor' lines will be added, other annotation lines will be ignored.
+- Without -p option: Morphological annotation from '%mor' lines will be used, other annotation lines will be ignored.
+- Option -p <parameters>: Selects a file with TreeTagger parameters.
+Tokenises for TreeTagger and uses tagger annotation instead of the original '%mor' line.)
+All the annotation lines will be ignored.

 Tested for some of the French CHILDES files (e.g. Paris).

+Bugs: Some utterances are not processed correctly because not all the specifics of the CHAT annotation were implemented.
+Watch out for 'INDEX ERROR' messages while processing.

 Hints:

-- Concatenate *.cha files of one project
+1. Concatenate *.cha files of one project
-- Run scripts on concatenated file.
+2. Run script on concatenated file.
+3. Use -p <parameters> for TreeTagger analysis